-These features are not substitutes for safe driving and may not detect all objects around vehicle.
+When equipped with available Autonomous Emergency Breaking (AEB).
+AEB is not a substitute for safe driving and may not detect all objects in front of vehicle.
 Always drive safely and use caution.

-LED headlights with High Beam Assist.
+When equipped with LED headlights with High Beam Assist.